 Bananas are used as a key ingredient in a number of dishes, most notably, desserts.
 Bananas fried with sugar and butter are a favourite of mine, resulting in a giant, sticky, toffee like mess.
 Bananas baked with coconut milk and sugar are another classic, the so called Banann ladob.
 You’ll also find them flambeed with rum or brandy, fried as chips, and of course, just served as they come.
 Delicious in every way!

-By far the best way to eat breadfruit is to just put it whole (they are fairly large), with the tough skin on, into the embers of your fire, surrounded by coconut husks, leave it for around 45 minutes, and when the skin is charred, crack it open to reveal the steaming creamy white flesh within.
+In my opinion though, by far the best way to eat breadfruit is to just put it whole (they are fairly large), with the tough skin on, into the embers of your fire, surrounded by coconut husks, leave it for around 45 minutes, and when the skin is charred, crack it open to reveal the steaming creamy white flesh within.

 Traditionally, you would then lather it with pork lard and salt and chow on down, but these days people find butter to be a more than acceptable substitute.
 And don’t forget the Creole saying – if you’ve eaten breadfruit in Seychelles, you are guaranteed to come back to the islands!